Albany State University: Academics

 Albany State offers undergraduate and graduate liberal arts and professional degree programs.

-According to U.S. News & World Report, in 2019 ASU was ranked 40th (tie) in the magazine's ranking of undergraduate education at HBCUs and was ranked as the 107th-141st school on the Regional Universities (South) list.
-The student-faculty ratio is 15:1 and 42 percent of the classes contain less than 20 students.
-The most popular majors are health professions and related, homeland security, law enforcement, firefighting and related, business, management, marketing, psychology, and education.
+According to U.S. News & World Report, Albany State University is ranked among Regional Universities in the South and among historically Black colleges and universities (HBCUs), with additional recognition for social mobility.
+The university maintains a student–faculty ratio of 15:1, and approximately 42 percent of classes have fewer than 20 students.

+The most popular majors include liberal arts and humanities, nursing and other health professions, education, criminal justice, business, biology, and psychology.

 The Velma Fudge Grant Honors Program is a selective program that caters to high-achieving undergraduate students.